kdahlhaus/easy-erg/README.rst

 Overview
 --------
 This package contains a library and demonstration files that make working with the Concept 2 Software Development Kit (http://www.concept2.com/service/software/software-development-kit).
-This library was developed against version 1.24 of the API.
+This library runs against the (lastest as of writing) version of the API - the one with documents labeled version 0.14

 License
 -------